 Good evening.
 It was shaping up to be a gloomy, Turbo Tax kind of a day until I read the last paragraph of the New York Times obituary for the writer Ivan Doig.

 A Doig quote sparkled at me like a shiny stone on a much-trodden path — lasting brilliance in a notice of death.

-Like other prominent authors writing west of the Mississippi, Doig was resisting the “Western writer” label often used by book reviewers and critics.
+Like other prominent authors writing west of the Mississippi, Doig resisted the “Western writer” label often used by book reviewers and critics.

 “I don’t think of myself as a ‘Western’ writer,” the Times story quotes from Doig’s website.
 “To me, language — the substance on the page, that poetry under the prose — is the ultimate ‘region,’ the true home, for a writer.”

 Cooper and I had company from Sara while I put my nose to the grindstone and got my taxes done.
 A neighbor gave me a good-looking leather chair.
 I chatted with other neighbors on the road home from a walk.
 And I got a homemade oatmeal cookie delivery from Santa Fe.

 Here is Sara, by the way, in a photo by her owner, another neighbor, Lori, who managed to capture with her iPhone the yellow of the April fields of Fendler bladderpods that I can’t seem to get with mine.